szilard/benchm-ml/README.md

 complexity but also some algos/implementations can use multiple processor cores and even multiple nodes.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.

-In summary, we are focusing on which algos/implementations can be used to train accurate 2-way classifiers for non-sparse data with millions of observations on commodity hardware (mainly one machine with decent RAM and several cores).
+In summary, we are focusing on which algos/implementations can be used to train accurate 2-way classifiers for data with millions of observations and thousand of features on commodity hardware (mainly one machine with decent RAM and several cores).